petsc/petsc/doc/developers/style.rst

 #.
 All local variables of a particular type (for example, ``PetscInt``) should be listed
    on the same line if possible; otherwise, they should be listed on adjacent lines.
-Note that pointers of different arity are considered to be different types
+Note that pointers of different arity are considered to be different types. ``clang-format`` automatically handles the indenting shown below.

    ::

       // Correct
       PetscInt   a,b,c;
       PetscInt  *d,*e;
       PetscInt **f;

       // Incorrect